-Happy Lucky Creations is a small home crafting studio founded and run by Emma W. Although mostly focused on card making, HLC may feature other forms of handcrafts including, but not limited to, crochet, hand lettering, and cross stitching.
+Happy Lucky Creations is a small home crafting studio founded and run by me, Emma.
+Although mostly focused on card making, HLC may feature other forms of handcrafts including, but not limited to, crochet, hand lettering, miniature dollhouses, and cross stitching.

 What makes all creations from Happy Lucky Creations special is that they are thoughtfully handcrafted to create happiness in the recipients.